 Guests can also indulge in a series of signature Taj rituals, stroll through the private museum, take tea on the lawns or put their skills to the test on the marbled squash courts.
 There is a health club, tennis and squash courts, billiards room, the Jiva Grande spa and a heated indoor and outdoor swimming pool.
 For a taste of the local flavours, visitors have the option to explore the city in a vintage car drive accompanied by their royal butler or go further afield to dine under the starry night sky in the Thar Desert.

-Umaid Bhawan Palace has been named the best hotel in the world according to TripAdvisor Travellers’ Choice Awards for Hotels 2016.
+Umaid Bhawan Palace was named the number one best hotel in India, number two in Asia and number three in the World, according to TripAdvisor Travellers’ Choice Awards for Hotels 2018.